-What is truth, how it’s anchored in God, why we expect truth, and why we don’t want truth (sometimes).
+What is truth in Christianity, how it’s anchored in God, why we expect truth, and why we (sometimes) don’t want truth.

 In a world that’s awash in news, so-called “fake news”, and misinformation, truth can be difficult to locate.
 We know politicians lie to make a point, journalists lie about imagined experiences, and our parents even lie about Santa Claus.
-We’ve even create verbiage to hide our dishonesty so that it seems moral as in “white lies”.
-(No wonder we’re all skeptics!)
+We’ve even created verbiage to hide our dishonesty so that it seems moral as in “white lies”.

-Truth is hard to find these days.
-But in the Christian tradition truth is of paramount importance.
-Because truth is a reflection of God.
-That’s why I want to define truth, determine its origins, why we expect it, why we often don’t want it.
+That’s why in this overview, I want to define truth, determine its origins, explain why we expect it, and why we often don’t want it.

 Epistemology, or the study of how we come to know truth, may be the most foundational topic in philosophy because it informs every other area.
 Not surprisingly, there are several different explanations of truth in philosophy.
 Feel free to explore those various concepts.
 However, I contend the correspondence theory of truth is the correct perspective because it is supported by the nature of God.